Shady Records: 2010–2016: Shady 2.0 and Shady XV

-2017–present: New signees and the disbandment of D12 and Slaughterhouse
+2017–present: Third generation and the disbandment of D12 and Slaughterhouse

 On March 3, 2017, Shady Records and Griselda Records announced that Shady Records had signed Westside Gunn and Conway the Machine to the label both individually and collectively.
 Following the 2017 BET Hip-Hop Awards on October 11, 2017, Shady Records announced that they had signed Compton rapper Boogie.

-On October 27, 2017, Yelawolf released his third album for Shady Records, Trial by Fire.

-On December 15, 2017, Eminem released his ninth studio album, Revival.
+The signings of these artists has led to Shady's profitability again, with the releases of Yelawolf's Trial by Fire and Eminem's Revival.
+The latter would suddenly release his tenth studio album Kamikaze without any prior promotion.

-On April 26, 2018, Royce da 5'9" announced that Slaughterhouse had officially disbanded.
+During the transition, Royce da 5'9" announced that Slaughterhouse had officially disbanded, so did Eminem with D12, and Yelawolf left the label after releasing Trunk Muzik 3.

-On August 12, 2018, while on tour Yelawolf stated Trunk Muzik III would be his final release on Shady Records.

-On August 31, 2018, Eminem released his tenth studio album Kamikaze without any prior promotion.
-The song "Stepping Stone" on that album announces that D12 has officially disbanded.

-On January 25, 2019, Boogie released his debut album Everything's for Sale.
-The album was met with critical acclaim.
-Commercially, it debuted at number 28 on Billboard 200 selling 18,397 album-equivalent units in its first week.
+In 2019, Boogie released his debut album Everything's for Sale, and Griselda released their first album on the label, WWCD, both meeting critical acclaim.

-Then on March 29, 2019, Yelawolf released his last album on Shady Records Trunk Muzik III.
-The album debuted at number 28 on the Billboard 200.

-On November 29, 2019, Griselda released their first album on the label, WWCD.

 On January 17, 2020, Eminem released his eleventh studio album Music to Be Murdered By without any prior announcement.
 Commercially, it debuted at number one in 12 countries.
 In the United States, the album sold 279,000 in its first week becoming Eminem's tenth consecutive number-one album in the country.
 Eminem became the only artist with ten consecutive number-one albums in the United States and United Kingdom.
+Both Griselda and Westside Gunn left the label the same year.

-On July 2, 2021, it was announced that Atlanta rapper Grip had signed to the label.

-On August 27, 2021, Grip released his debut Shady album, I Died for This!?.
+On July 2, 2021, it was announced that Atlanta rapper Grip had signed to the label, and later released his debut Shady album, I Died for This!?.

 On February 25, 2022, Conway the Machine released his second studio album, God Don't Make Mistakes, and on June 17, 2022, Westside Boogie released More Black Superheroes.

-On August 5, 2022, Eminem released his second greatest hits album, Curtain Call 2, following his 2005 compilation album Curtain Call: The Hits.
-The album debuted at no. 6 on Billboard 200.
+God Don't Make Mistakes was his final album before signing off with Shady.
+That same year, Eminem released his second greatest hits album, Curtain Call 2, following his 2005 compilation album Curtain Call: The Hits.

+On July 27, 2023, Eminem announced the signing of Ez Mil to Shady and Aftermath, and announced a collaboration titled "Realest", and later a reissue of Du4li7y.

+On May 31, 2024, Eminem came back from hiatus to release "Houdini", the leading single of his upcoming album, The Death of Slim Shady (Coup de Grâce), which was released on July 12, 2024.